fbpx Print

 For the Meat and Vegetable Mixture:

-1. Melt butter in a large saucepan.
+1. Melt butter in a large saucepan or large skillet.

 2. Add garlic, onion, celery, and carrot, and beef and saute, stirring often.